DavidDump/bakalar/notes.md

 - Arbitrary Memory Access: The system should allow for the manipulation of an arbitrary amount of memory, enabling it to store and retrieve data as needed during computation.
 - Conditional Branching: The system must support conditional statements (e.g., if-then-else constructs) that allow it to make decisions based on the current state or value of data.
 This enables the system to change its behavior based on different inputs.
 - Ability to Change State: The system must have a way to maintain and change its internal state.
 This is similar to the state register of a Turing machine, allowing the system to keep track of where it is in its computation.

+# Parsing
+Parsing is the process of analyzing a sequence of symbols, often in the form of text, to determine its grammatical structure according to a given set of rules.
+It is commonly used in computer science, linguistics, and programming languages.

+In the context of programming, parsing typically involves breaking down code into its component parts (such as keywords, operators, and expressions) to understand its meaning and structure.
+This is often the first step in interpreting or compiling code.

+In natural language processing (NLP), parsing refers to the analysis of sentences to understand their grammatical structure, which can help in tasks like machine translation, sentiment analysis, and information extraction.

+There are different types of parsing techniques, including:
+- Top-down parsing: Starts from the highest level of the parse tree and works down to the leaves.
+- Bottom-up parsing: Starts from the leaves and works up to the root of the parse tree.
+- Recursive descent parsing: A top-down approach that uses a set of recursive procedures to process the input.
+- Shift-reduce parsing: A bottom-up approach that uses a stack to hold symbols and applies shift and reduce operations to build the parse tree.

+Overall, parsing is a crucial step in understanding and processing both programming languages and natural languages.

+# Parsing rules
+Parsing rules are the guidelines or formal specifications that define how a sequence of symbols (such as code or natural language) should be analyzed and structured.
+These rules determine how to break down the input into its constituent parts and how to interpret their relationships.
+Parsing rules are often defined using formal grammars, which provide a systematic way to describe the syntax of a language.

+Here are some key concepts related to parsing rules:
+- Grammar: A set of rules that defines the structure of a language.
+It typically consists of:
+  - Terminals: The basic symbols from which strings are formed (e.g., keywords, operators).
+  - Non-terminals: Symbols that can be replaced by groups of terminals and/or non-terminals (e.g., expressions, statements).
+  - Productions: Rules that describe how non-terminals can be replaced with combinations of terminals and non-terminals.
+- Context-Free Grammar (CFG): A type of grammar where the left-hand side of each production rule consists of a single non-terminal.
+CFGs are widely used in programming languages and natural language processing.
+- Syntax Rules: Specific rules that dictate how symbols can be combined to form valid statements or expressions.
+For example, in a programming language, a syntax rule might specify that an "if" statement must be followed by a condition and a block of code.
+- Parsing Techniques: Different methods for applying parsing rules, such as:
+  - Top-down parsing: Uses the grammar to predict the structure of the input from the top down.
+  - Bottom-up parsing: Builds the parse tree from the leaves up to the root, using the input symbols to reduce them to non-terminals.
+- Ambiguity: A situation where a single input can be parsed in multiple ways due to conflicting parsing rules.
+Resolving ambiguity is an important aspect of designing parsing rules.
+- Precedence and Associativity: Rules that determine the order in which operators are evaluated in expressions.
+For example, multiplication may have higher precedence than addition, affecting how an expression is parsed.

+Overall, parsing rules are essential for accurately interpreting and processing languages, whether they are programming languages or natural languages.
+They provide the framework for understanding the structure and meaning of the input.

+# Abstract Syntax Tree
+A parsing tree, also known as a syntax tree or abstract syntax tree (AST), is a hierarchical tree structure that represents the syntactic structure of a string according to a formal grammar.
+It visually depicts how the input (such as a sentence in natural language or a piece of code in a programming language) is broken down into its constituent parts based on the parsing rules.

+Key Components of a Parsing Tree:
+- Nodes: Each node in the tree represents a construct occurring in the input.
+There are typically two types of nodes:
+  - Non-terminal nodes: These represent grammatical constructs defined by the grammar (e.g., expressions, statements).
+  - Terminal nodes: These represent the actual symbols from the input (e.g., keywords, operators, identifiers).
+- Root: The topmost node of the tree, which represents the starting symbol of the grammar.
+- Leaves: The terminal nodes at the bottom of the tree, which correspond to the actual input symbols.
+- Branches: The connections between nodes that represent the relationships between different constructs.

+Types of Parsing Trees:
+- Concrete Syntax Tree: Represents the exact structure of the input, including all syntactic details.
+It shows every element of the input, including punctuation and whitespace.
+- Abstract Syntax Tree (AST): A simplified version of the concrete syntax tree that omits certain syntactic details.
+The AST focuses on the logical structure of the input, making it easier to analyze and manipulate for further processing, such as interpretation or compilation.

+Intermediate Representation:
+In the context of compilers and interpreters, an intermediate representation (IR) is a data structure or code that represents the program during the compilation process.
+It serves as a bridge between the high-level source code and the low-level machine code.
+The parsing tree (or AST) can be considered a form of intermediate representation, as it captures the essential structure and semantics of the input code without being tied to a specific programming language syntax.

+Importance of Parsing Trees and Intermediate Representations:
+- Semantic Analysis: Parsing trees help in understanding the meaning of the input by providing a clear structure to analyze.
+- Code Generation: Intermediate representations are used to generate target code (e.g., machine code) in a more efficient manner.
+- Optimization: Compilers can perform various optimizations on the intermediate representation before generating the final output.

+In summary, parsing trees and intermediate representations are crucial for understanding, analyzing, and transforming code or natural language input, facilitating various stages of processing in compilers, interpreters, and natural language processing systems.

+# LALR parser
+A LALR parser (Look-Ahead LR parser) is a type of bottom-up parser used in compiler design for syntax analysis.
+It is an extension of the LR parser, which stands for "Left-to-right" and "Rightmost derivation."
+LALR parsers are particularly popular because they can handle a wide range of programming languages while being more memory-efficient than full LR parsers.

+Key Features of LALR Parsers:
+- Look-Ahead: LALR parsers use a single token of look-ahead to make parsing decisions.
+This means they can consider the next input symbol when determining how to parse the current state.
+- State Reduction: LALR parsers maintain a finite state machine that represents the parsing states.
+Each state corresponds to a set of items (productions with a dot indicating how much of the production has been seen).
+The parser uses these states to decide whether to shift (read the next token) or reduce (apply a production rule).
+- Combining States: LALR parsers combine states from the more powerful LR(1) parser, which uses a full look-ahead of one token, to reduce the number of states.
+This is done by merging states that have the same core items but differ only in their look-ahead symbols.
+This merging can lead to conflicts, which the parser must resolve.
+- Conflict Resolution: LALR parsers can handle certain types of ambiguities and conflicts that arise during parsing, such as shift/reduce and reduce/reduce conflicts.
+However, they may not be able to resolve all conflicts, which can limit the types of grammars they can handle.

+Advantages of LALR Parsers:
+- Efficiency: LALR parsers are more memory-efficient than full LR parsers because they have fewer states, making them suitable for larger grammars.
+- Powerful: They can parse a wide range of context-free grammars, including many programming languages.
+- Deterministic: LALR parsers are deterministic, meaning that for a given input and state, there is a unique action to take (either shift or reduce).

+Disadvantages of LALR Parsers:
+- Conflict Handling: While LALR parsers can handle many conflicts, they may still encounter situations where they cannot resolve ambiguities, leading to parsing errors.
+- Grammar Limitations: Some grammars that can be parsed by LR(1) parsers may not be suitable for LALR parsing due to the merging of states.

+Applications:

+LALR parsers are widely used in compiler construction and are the basis for many parser generators, such as Yacc (Yet Another Compiler Compiler) and Bison.
+These tools allow developers to define grammars for programming languages and automatically generate the corresponding LALR parser.

+In summary, LALR parsers are a powerful and efficient tool for syntax analysis in compilers, capable of handling a wide variety of programming languages while maintaining a manageable state space.

 # Regular Expression
 A regular expression (often abbreviated as regex or regexp) is a sequence of characters that defines a search pattern.
 It is commonly used for string matching and manipulation.